Tips for New York State Fishing in Fall

 About The Author

-Ron Kolodziej has guided and chartered on Great Sacandaga Lake for many years.
-He writes a regular column for several newspapers, including Hamilton County News.
-He is an active member and past president of the NYS Outdoor Writers’ Association and is an inductee of the NYS Outdoorsmen Hall of Fame.
+Ron Kolodziej guided and chartered on Great Sacandaga Lake for many years.
+He wrote a regular column for several newspapers, including Hamilton County News.
+He was an active member and past president of the NYS Outdoor Writers’ Association and was an inductee of the NYS Outdoorsmen Hall of Fame.
+Rob passed away in 2018.